Vixy88/Vixy88/README.md

 ### Hi, I'm Michael Jakobsen 👋

-Engineer, builder, and Army veteran.
+Engineer, Product and Delivery Leader, and Army veteran.

 I work at the intersection of **software engineering, AI systems, Semantic Engineering and real-world products** — building everything from AI agents and automation workflows to full production platforms.